Biographie

 In june 2008, Maria obtained her Bachelor of Music degree at the Hogeschool voor de Kunsten Utrecht, the Netherlands, in the class of Prof. Erika Waardenburg.
 After studying at the Hochschule für Musik Hanns Eisler Berlin with Prof. Maria Graf for one year, Maria is currently a student of Prof. Xavier de Maistre at the Hochschule für Musik und Theater Hamburg.

-Currently Maria holds the position of the principal harpist of the Hamburg Philharmonic Orchestra.
+In the concert season of 2011-2012 Maria held the position of the principal harpist of the Hamburg Philharmonic Orchestra und is currently the principal harpist of the Philharmonic Orchestra Lubeck.

 __________________________________________________________________________